Three great tips from the people over at Pickleball Channel and their Pickleball 411 video series.

-1) Hitting the ball to hard when it comes in low.
+1) Hitting the ball too hard when it comes in low.

 Forcing low angled shots will often times end in an unforced error, ending up in the net or popping it up high.
-The high angled shot will likely fly over your opponents head and out of bounds or turn into a high shot which can be reached by players on the other side and smashed away for a winning point.
+The high angled shot will likely fly over your opponents head and out of bounds or turn into a high shot which can be reached by players on the other side and they’ll smash it away for a winning point.

 This most often happens because you are not moving your feet.
-Footwork is key, don’t let yourself get caught off guard standing flat footed.
+Footwork is key, don’t let yourself get caught off guard standing flat-footed.
 Move, move, move.
-You have to constantly adjusting to the game and be light on your toes.
+You have to constantly adjust to the game and be light on your toes.
 Practice it while you warm-up before each game-quick lateral steps- learning good footwork is kind of like dancing…you have to put in a little work to get good at it but then it just comes naturally.

 If you are a player crossing over from tennis you should be able to do this already.
 It’s the same kind of quick lateral footwork most players use when getting ready to return a serve.
 Light and soft on your toes, constantly adjusting and ready.

 If you learn this technique you can quickly adjust to the incoming shot with a lateral step or two.
-You have to be able to get out of the way and give your self enough room to take a natural swing at the ball, otherwise you’ll force yourself into unnatural positions, putting to much emphasize on your wrist.
+You have to be able to get out of the way and give your self enough room to take a natural swing at the ball, otherwise, you’ll force yourself into unnatural positions, putting to much emphasis on your wrist.